vercel/next.js/docs/basic-features/pages.md

 Next.js supports pages with dynamic routes.
 For example, if you create a file called `pages/posts/[id].js`, then it will be accessible at `posts/1`, `posts/2`, etc.

-> To learn more about dynamic routing, check the [Routing documentation](/docs/routing/dynamic-routes.md).
+> To learn more about dynamic routing, check the [Dynamic Routing documentation](/docs/routing/dynamic-routes.md).

 ## Pre-rendering